eternauta1337/solplay/README.md

 3) In your browser => `localhost:3000`
 4) Type solc arguments in the input fields and press enter (type --help to see available commands)
 5) The panels are draggable
+6) For binary outputs like --bin, you can use an aggregated parameter --evmdis to make the output more readable.